 Viewings and negotiations are similar, often quicker in Lettings, which means that you can achieve more volume and realise immediate revenue.
 After all, tenants aren’t necessarily looking at a rental as their permanent home and they are therefore often more open-minded in their property choices.

 However, as a purchase completes, a rental just commences and that’s when the client relationship really starts.
 This is the point at which Sales agents start feeling anxious about Lettings and all those legislative and compliance processes to get their heads around!

 Clients seek similar service levels to Sales, and more, and Lettings gives you an opportunity to hold onto a client for longer.
-The national average tenancy length according to ARLA (August 2017) is 18 months, which means you have that time to nurture that client fully.
+The national average tenancy length according to Your Move (October 2020) is 20 months, which means you have that time to nurture that client fully.